 The key is to promote regular communication and encourage people to take ownership of their roles.

 Some B2B sales teams have introduced a quick morning gathering to check in with yesterday’s progress and today’s goals.
 It’s an excellent opportunity to encourage questions and let team members share any roadblocks or wins.
 A short 10-15 minute meeting can provide momentum and a feeling of being part of the team.

 As a small business owner, It can be difficult to change an old habit or business process.
 Before the team was remote, it was so much easier to have an impromptu discussion with a colleague to review the scope of work before sending off a proposal.

 Now, these moments happen in Slack, Teams or Zoom, and the process can be time-intensive for everyone involved.
 Promoting autonomy starts by giving more space for critical thinking, and problem-solving with each individual.
 Make sure everyone knows what the objectives are and give them the confidence they need to make their own decisions on behalf of the company.
 More autonomy in the workplace leads to more productivity and a more fulfilling role.

-Quoter offers a Manager Approvals feature that only trigger a required approval if certain criteria on a quote are met.
+Quoter offers a quote approval system that only trigger a required approval if certain criteria on a quote are met.
 Now you’ll be able to catch, correct, or reward irregular quotes before they are sent out.